Country action

 Sectoral initiatives

-The UK's aviation industry commits to make use of natural and technology-based carbon removals, but neither of these are solutions to depend on.
-Natural carbon removals, such as sequestration in forests, bring a high risk of impermanence: the sequestered carbon will be released back into the atmosphere within years to centuries, negating any benefits of sequestration in the first place.
-The potential for natural carbon removals is limited.
-Its limited potential is needed to balance out residual global emissions; it is questionable whether this solution should be used to ‘neutralise’ a stark increase in emissions growth in the world’s wealthiest nations.
+The UK industry commits to make use of natural and technology-based carbon removals, but neither of these are solutions to depend on.
+Non-durable, land-based carbon removals, such as sequestration in forests, bring a high risk of impermanence: the sequestered carbon will be released back into the atmosphere within years to centuries, negating any benefits of sequestration in the first place.
+The potential for land-based carbon removals is limited and needed to balance out residual global emissions; it is questionable as to whether this solution should be used to “neutralise” a stark increase in emissions growth in the world’s wealthiest nations.

-The European aviation industry has drafted a pathway to net zero CO2 emissions from aviation by 2050 (NLR - Royal Netherlands Aerospace Centre & SEO Amsterdam Economics, 2021).
-The pathway is ambitious, but fails to discuss the financial contributions that can be made by the aviation industry.
+The European aviation industry has drafted a pathway to net zero CO2 emissions from aviation by 2050 (NLR - Royal Netherlands Aerospace Centre and SEO Amsterdam Economics, 2021).
+The pathway is ambitious but fails to describe the industry’s role in financing, or otherwise enabling, the net-zero transition.

-The European aviation industry’s pathway foresees a major role for sustainable aviation fuels and hydrogen: by 2050, these two technologies, including their impact on demand, would reduce BAU emissions by 67% (NLR - Royal Netherlands Aerospace Centre & SEO Amsterdam Economics, 2021).
-Improved kerosene technologies, air traffic management, and operational measures would account for the reduction of another 23%, while economic measures would contribute to a reduction of 10% below BAU.
+The European aviation industry’s pathway foresees a major role for sustainable aviation fuels and hydrogen: by 2050, these two technologies, including their impact on demand, would reduce BAU emissions by 67% (NLR - Royal Netherlands Aerospace Centre and SEO Amsterdam Economics, 2021).
+Improved kerosene technologies, air traffic management and operations would account for the reduction of another 23%, while economic measures would contribute to a reduction of 10% below BAU.

-The European aviation industry calls for financial incentives, including subsidies, to scale up the use of SAF.
+The European aviation industry calls for government incentives, including subsidies, to scale up the use of SAF.
 At the same time, Airlines 4 Europe (A4E), one of the main groups behind the net zero pathway, argues against a kerosene tax (A4E, 2023).
-A4E states that such a tax “would be a setback for the decarbonisation efforts of the European aviation industry and jeopardise our global competitiveness” (A4E, 2023).
+A4E claims such a tax “would be a setback for the decarbonisation efforts of the European aviation industry and jeopardise our global competitiveness.” .

-It is problematic for the aviation industry to expect that public resources will be used to scale up SAF and implement other decarbonisation measures, without discussing how the industry itself can contribute.
+The aviation industry’s expectation that public resources will be used to scale up SAF and implement other decarbonisation measures, without the industry itself financially contributing, is troublesome.
 A kerosene tax could raise funds for SAF development.
 It could also help decrease emissions from short- and medium-distance flights, as lower-carbon modes of transport would become economically more attractive if a tax were implemented.

 In February 2022, European countries and aviation industry groups signed the Toulouse Declaration, reaffirming their commitment to net zero carbon from international aviation by 2050 (ACI Europe, 2022).